31 Almost Invisible Ways Stores Trick You Into Spending More

 istock/Kali Nine LLC

-According to a recent study in the Journal of Consumer Research, the attractiveness of a cashier can greatly affect how much a shopper purchases.
+According to a study in the Journal of Consumer Research, the attractiveness of a cashier can greatly affect how much a shopper purchases.
 When faced with attractive employees of either sex, participating shoppers felt more conscious about themselves and were less likely to buy personal care items—or anything at all.
 Shoppers who bought from plain-looking cashiers spent more.
 Online shopping, meanwhile, removes this anxiety altogether, which is yet another reason behind its constant growth.

 They set a free-shipping minimum